Sequential Convex Programming Methods for A Class of Structured Nonlinear Programming: Introduction

 Recently, a class of nonlinear programming models were widely used for finding a sparse approximate solution to a system or a function.
 They can also be viewed as special cases of \eqref{general-dc}.
 In particular, they are in the form of \beq \min\limits_{x \in \Omega} l(x) + \sum^n_{i=1} h(|x_i|), \eeq where $l$ is a loss function, $\Omega \subseteq \Re^n$ is a nonempty closed convex set, and $h: \Re_+ \to \Re_+$ is a sparsity-induced penalty function.
 Some popular $h$'s used in the literature are listed as follows: \bi \item[(i)] ($l_1$ penalty \cite{Ti96,ChDoSa98,CanTao05}): $h(t) = \lambda t$ \ $\forall t \ge 0$; \item[(ii)] (SCAD penalty \cite{FaLi01}): $h(t) = \left\{ \ba{ll} \lambda t & \mbox{if} \ 0 \le t \le \lambda, \\ [4pt] \frac{-t^2+2a\lambda t -\lambda^2}{2(a-1)} & \mbox{if} \ \lambda < t \le a \lambda, \\ [4pt] \frac{(a+1)\lambda^2}{2} & \mbox{if } \ t > a \lambda; \ea\right. $ \item[(iii)] ($l_q$ penalty \cite{FrFr93,Fu98}): $h(t)=\lambda (t+\eps)^q$ \ $\forall t \ge 0$; \item[(iv)] (Log penalty \cite{WeElScTi03}): $h(t) = \lambda \log(t+\eps)-\lambda \log(\epsilon)$ \ $\forall t \ge 0$; \item[(v)] (Capped-$l_1$ penalty \cite{Zhang09}): $h(t) = \left\{ \ba{ll} \lambda t & \mbox{if} \ 0 \le t < \eta, \\ \lambda \eta & \mbox{if} \ t \ge \eta, \ea\right.$ \ei where $\lambda>0$, $0<q<1$, $a >1$, $\eta>0$ and $\eps>0$ are parameters.
 One can observe that the above $h$'s are monotonically increasing functions in $[0,\infty)$.
 Moreover, $\lambda t - h(t)$ is convex in $[0,\infty)$ (see \cite{GaRaCa09}).
 It implies that $u(y) = \sum^n_{i=1} (\lambda y_i - h(y_i))$ is convex in $\Re^n_+$.
 Using the monotonicity of $h$, we can see that \eqref{sparse-NLP} can be equivalently reformulated as

 Further, by using the definition of $u$, we observe that \eqref{sparse-NLP} is equivalent to

 which clearly is a special case of \eqref{general-dc} with $\cX = \{(x,y): y \ge |x|, x \in \Omega\}$.

 In this paper we provide a comprehensive study on problem \eqref{general-dc}.
 In particular, we first establish the first-order optimality conditions for \eqref{general-dc}.
-Then we propose SCP methods for solving \eqref{general-dc} in which each iteration is obtained by solving a convex programming problem exactly or {\it inexactly}.
+Then we propose SCP methods for solving \eqref{general-dc} in which each iteration is obtained by solving a convex programming problem.
 Under some suitable assumptions, we establish that any accumulation point of the sequence generated by the methods is a KKT point of \eqref{general-dc}.
-In addition, we propose a variant of the exact SCP method for \eqref{general-dc} in which nonmonotone scheme and ``local'' Lipschitz constants of the associated functions are used.
-And a similar convergence result as mentioned above is established.
+In addition, we propose a variant of the SCP method for \eqref{general-dc} in which nonmonotone scheme and ``local'' Lipschitz constants of the associated functions are used.
+A similar convergence result as mentioned above is established.

 The outline of this paper is as follows.
 In Subsection \ref{notation} we introduce some notations that are used in the paper.
 In Section \ref{opt-conds} we establish the first-order optimality conditions for problem \eqref{general-dc}.
-In Section \ref{exact} we propose an exact SCP method and its variant for solving \eqref{general-dc} and establish their convergence.
-Finally, in Section \ref {inexact} we propose an inexact SCP method for solving \eqref{general-dc} and study its convergence.
+In Section \ref{exact} we propose an SCP method and its variant for solving \eqref{general-dc} and establish their convergence.